hashicorp/composite-action-framework-go/README.md

 This means that functionality written to support an action can be embedded inside other tools, to be run locally, for instance.

+# Release Process

+1. Create a tag on the default branch of the commit to release.
+Follow SemVer semantics when choosing versions.
+1. Create a release from the tag, either with the GitHub web UI or the gh CLI.